nestauk/clio-lite/README.md

 and otherwise, you can override them completely by specifying them in the function calls (see 'Advanced usage').

+### A note on "relevance" scoring

+The scoring is given by the tf-idf weighted document similarity of all documents in Elasticsearch, considering only the top `max_query_terms` terms of the `n_seed_docs` documents retrieved from the initial query.
+Documents which contain none of these terms are explicitly excluded from the search results.
+In effect, the document similarity is calculated with respect to the tf-idf weighted centroid of the `n_seed_docs` documents.
+This is the point of `clio-lite`: this "centroid" document should capture contextually similar terms.
+Note, that because of this procedure, if many unrelated (i.e. low vocabulary overlap) documents are the 'most relevant' then the highest relevance score will be low.
+See [here for the explicit formula](https://lucene.apache.org/core/4_9_0/core/org/apache/lucene/search/similarities/TFIDFSimilarity.html) used for the calculation of document similarity.

 ### Advanced usage

 In practice, you will want to play with a whole bunch of hyperparameters in order to make the most of your query.